 So I'm not sure about their use for preventing white bits when you can't undress properly, but they are excellent for the lightness in feel.

 They are very expensive.
-Mine came from http://www.galaxy-trading.freeserve.co.uk.
+Mine came from Galaxy Tan Through (which in 2018 seems to be no longer active).
 You can buy four or five pairs of light trunks or shorts in a chain store for the price of these.

 There are also tan-through products available from Kiniki.
 These are made from "Transol" which is another very open material, again relying on the camouflage pattern to hide the fact that they are really see-through.
 These are the Hot Leopard pattern:

 The playing card shows how transparent they are.
 I don't know yet whether these work any better.
 They claim to let up to 80% of UV through, which would make them equivalent to a sun block factor of nearer 1 than 2.
 They are however very expensive; this style was on special offer at 30GBP.
 They weigh 38 grams.